dldnxks12/MARL/README.md

       * ---------------- Extensive-Form Games ---------------- *

       Markov Games can only handle the fully observed case.
 (Need perfect information on the systems.)
-      Then what aboutn imperfect information?
-Another framework named 'Extensive-Form Games' can hand it!
+      Then what about imperfect information?
+Another framework named 'Extensive-Form Games' can handle it!
       That is, Extensive-Form Games can handle imperfect information for multi-agent decision-making.

       - Imperfect information in extensive-form games?